Employee Retirement Accounts 101

 About Employee Retirement Plans

-Employee retirement accounts are provided by international savings & investment providers, where the plan could either be:
+International savings & investment providers offer employee retirement accounts, where the plan could either be:

-A fixed monthly contribution is put into the account for a fixed period of time, like 5, 10, 15, 20 years.
+Employees or employers deposit a fixed monthly contribution into the account for a set period, like 5, 10, 15, or 20 years.

-The contributions are invested into various funds, like: S&P 500 tracker, New Technology, Global equities, eCommerce, North American, Emerging Markets & more.
+Fund managers invest the contributions into various funds, like the S&P 500 tracker, New Technology, Global equities, eCommerce, North American, Emerging Markets, and more.

 Key Features of Employee Retirement Plans